Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Here’s what you need to do:

-This strategy not only provides significant tax advantages but also contributes to revitalizing underserved communities, making it a win-win for your finances and social impact.
+This strategy provides significant tax advantages and contributes to revitalizing underserved communities, making it a win-win for your finances and social impact.

-Selling your business to your employees through an Employee Stock Ownership Plan (ESOP) not only offers tax advantages but also helps secure your company’s future.
+Selling a business to employees through an Employee Stock Ownership Plan (ESOP) can defer capital gains tax for business owners.

 Here’s how it works: